Air transports of heads of state and government: Middle East and North Africa

-Bahrain

-A formerly operated Bahrain Royal Flight Boeing 747SP.

-The Bahrain Royal Flight and Bahrain Defense Force operate 2 Boeing 747-400s, 1 Boeing 767-400, 1 Boeing 737-800, 5 BAe-146 of various modifications and 3 Gulfstream Aerospace (G450, G550, G650) for VIP transportation of the Bahraini royal family.

-The 747-400s typically under the callsigns "BAH1"/2", the 767-400 under "BAH3", the Gulfstream G450 under "BAH4", the Gulfstream G550 under "BAH5", the Gulfstream G650 under "BAH6"/7", and the Avro RJ85 under "BAH8".

 Egypt

 The A340-200 used by the Egyptian government since the mid-1990s.

-The government of Egypt operated an Airbus A340-200 along with a number of business jets including the Gulfstream IV and Dassault Falcon 20s in 2015.
+The government of Egypt operated an Airbus A340-200, a Boeing B747-8 built for Lufthansa along with a number of business jets including the Gulfstream IV and Dassault Falcon 20s in 2015.
+As of 2022 the Boeing B747-8 was undergoing a refit in Germany and Ireland.
+It also uses two Dassault Aviation Dassault Falcon 7X, one Dassault falcon 8x and one Airbus A340 from 1995 bought by Hosni Mubarak.

 The first presidential aircraft in Egypt was a gift from Saudi Arabia to President Anwar Sadat.
 Before that, President Gamal Abdel Nasser, traveled using a rented aircraft from Egyptair.

 On 10 September 2021, it was announced that the Egyptian government had acquired a Boeing 747-8I, registered SU-EGY for use as a VIP transport aircraft.
 The 747, which had originally been ordered by Lufthansa as D-ABYE, had not been accepted by the airline and spent a number of years in the Mojave Desert as N828BA.

 In addition to Egyptian Air Force aircraft, a number of aircraft are directly under government control to transfer the president of Egypt, presidential logistics, the prime minister and members of the government, including: